BadgerOps/badgerops/README.md

 ### Hi there 👋

-I've been a Linux Sysadmin, SRE, DevOp & slinger of YAML over the years.
+I've been a Linux Sysadmin, SRE, DevOp & slinger of Python, Bash, YAML and more over the years.
 Herein lies an assortment of projects, scripts and programs that have helped me over the years.
 I hope something here is helpful for _you_.

 [blog.badgerops.net](https://blog.badgerops.net)